emmahewson/mp3-swimmon/README.md

 #### Site Goals
-* Goal 1
+* To give wild swimmers on Anglesey the opportunity to arrange or join wild swimming events / meet-ups
-* Goal 2
+* To provide information about wild swimming locations on Anglesey

 #### User stories
 * As a user:
     * I want to be able to find what I need immediately and for the navigation to be easy to follow & intuitive
     * I want to be able to view the site on any device and for it to be fully responsive
     * I want to be able to contact the site to suggest additional swim locations or ask questions
-    * As a user, I want to be able to return to the main site without having to use the browser buttons if I end up on a non-existent page
+    * As a user, I want to be able to return to the main site without having to use the browser buttons if I end up on a non-existent page or the site throws an error
 * As a user without an account:
     * I want to understand the purpose of the site immediately upon entering
     * I want to be able to view information about places to go wild swimming on Anglesey